5Mountains/ToDo-List/README.md

 # ToDo-List

-ToDo List is a task list, which was written using pure JS with the ability to save data to the local storage.
+ToDo List is a tasks list, which was written using pure JS with the ability to save data to the local storage.